Childbirth in India: Birth attendants and health care providers

 On average, 83.1 percent of births are attended by skilled health personnel.
 However, this varies greatly by region.
 Traditional birth assistants (TBAs) attend 37 percent of home births in India.
 These TBAs often lack knowledge and literacy regarding safe birthing practices, but could have a large influence in reducing maternal mortality if properly trained.
 If educated properly on birthing positions, sanitary practices, weighing of the baby, maintaining adequate newborn body temperature, and handling postpartum hemorrhage, maternal and infant health in India could improve dramatically.
 The other 63 percent of home births are unattended, and women who deliver in a health facility or hospital are cared for by nurses and doctors.
+A part of the TBA’s job is to provide mothers with culturally appropriate care.
+In India, it is important to uphold the dignity of a woman during childbirth; in conjunction with the caste system, it is common for birth attendants, or Dai, of lower castes than the mother to maintain a hygienic birth space.
+The care of traditional birth attendants extends to any stage of gestation and postpartum care.

 The majority of TBAs, who attend 37 percent of home births in India, are married and have not been to school.
 They may be trained or untrained, but trained TBAs are generally younger with less work experience, and are paid for their services.
 The untrained TBAs are older, more experienced, and are generally unpaid.
 Most TBAs entered the field after either attending several family births, birthing their own child, or following the footsteps of a family member.

 Some women experience disrespect by hospital staff during childbirth.